 Will your will ever expire or remain valid forever?
 It’s such a valid concern to secure the estate but most people don’t consider it seriously until they face a loved one’s estate settlement.
-Obviously, a will is designed to specify your wishes, but the legal process can be complex.
-Raising concerns about its validity and what happens after death can influence its effectiveness.
+Obviously, a will is an estate planning document designed to specify your wishes, but the legal process can be complex.
+Raising concerns about its validity, the will’s validity, and what happens after death can influence its effectiveness.

 A will is valid indefinitely after the testator’s death, provided it was properly executed and not revoked or replaced by a newer will.
+A will does not have an expiration date and remains valid indefinitely unless it is revoked or replaced.
 Also, enforcement of your will depends on meeting legal requirements, being accepted in probate court, and remaining uncontested.
+Once a will is filed with the court, it becomes a matter of public record.

 So, understanding how long a will remains valid is essential, and following state rules helps you avoid costly mistakes.
 A valid will ensures your assets are distributed how you want and shields your loved ones from unnecessary delays, disputes, and stress during difficult times.